VO₂ max refers to how much oxygen your body can absorb and use during exercise. It measures your aerobic fitness levels.

 - being less exhausted or winded doing activities like climbing stairs

 - reducing your stress levels

 - boosting your immune system and getting sick less often

 VO₂ max is a good benchmark for measuring your aerobic fitness levels because it literally tells you how well your body is using oxygen.

 If you’re an athlete who loves cardio, then VO₂ max should be one of your calling cards for assessing your fitness and measuring your progress over time if you’re trying to improve your performance.

-VO₂ max is also a strong predictor of your quality of life as you age.
-It’s worth tracking to find and maintain your VO₂ max score to help you stay healthy throughout your life.
+VO₂ max is a strong predictor of your quality of life as you age.
+It’s worth tracking to find and maintain a good or higher VO₂ max score to help you stay healthy throughout your life.